DependableSystemsLab/AutoPatch/LLVM Passes/README.md

 AutoPatch relies on 2 LLVM passes to perform its instrumentation and generate the hotpatch.

 The first pass, `AutoPatchFirstPass`, is responsible for instrumentation and is used in the [`instrument.sh`](../Scripts/instrument.sh) script.
-This pass adds trampolines in the four locations (i.e., **Instrumentation Locations**) of each function:
+This pass inserts trampolines in the four locations (i.e., **Instrumentation Locations**) of each function:
 1) Function entrance
 2) After function calls
 3) Inside and after complex loops
 4) Inside and after complex branches

-The second pass, `AutoPatchSecondPass`, generates the hotpatch.
+The second pass, `AutoPatchSecondPass`, generates the hotpatch based on the official patch (i.e., patched instrumented function).
 It is meant to be run after a security vulnerability is discovered in the vulnerable function.
 Taking in the patched function, it selects the best trampoline to generate the hotpatch will.
-The resulting hotpatch is an executable that can be stored into the running embedded device.
+The resulting hotpatch is an executable file that can be stored into the running embedded device.

 Both passes are written in C++ and are located in the `LLVM Passes` directory.